William-Moreno/lab-02/README.md

 Start time: 3:30pm

-Finish time:
+Finish time: 4:10pm

-Actual time needed to complete:
+Actual time needed to complete: 40 minutes

 Number and name of feature: #3: Styling with Flexbox